unicframework/unic/docs/Middlewares.md

   This a example of `hello, world` middleware. this middleware add a `hello` variable in request.

-### Install Middleware
+### Global Middleware

-  Go to your `settings.php` file and add your middleware in middlewares. you can set your middleware as global middleware and local middleware. a global middleware execute on every request and your local middleware runs when a specific view (Routes) called.
-In `settings.php` file you can install your global middlewares.
+  Go to your `settings.php` file and add your middleware in middlewares.

 ```php
 //Install your middlewares
 $middlewares = [